-- 3. Extend this program for men and for those who love them into the community by sponsoring a men's health fair.
-Alternatively, set up a men's health display at an existing community event. - 4.
+- 1. Start a local cooking club (for males only or allow the men to invite female guests).
+Start with recipes that follow a healthy dietary pattern recommended in the fact sheet. - Extend this program for men and for those who love them - into the community by sponsoring a men's health fair.
+Alternatively, set up a men's health display at an existing community event. - 3.
 Start a support group for health information.
-Invite speakers each month to share information about specific health topics. - 5.
+Invite speakers each month to share information about specific health topics. - 4.
 Present this program to men's groups in your community.
 Groups that might welcome speakers to address their members include work sites, businesses, farmers' co-ops, fishing and hunting clubs, sports' clubs, support groups for widowers or recovering gamblers or alcoholics, church groups, social or civic clubs, retirement associations, senior centers and other established groups.
-Post flyers or use social media to provide information about a scheduled program at sporting events and in auto service waiting rooms, barber shops, bowling alleys, golf club houses, gas stations, hardware stores, local cafes, sports bars, grocery stores, pharmacies, etc. If a group program is not possible, make the fact sheet available to members of community groups.
+Post flyers or use social media to provide information about a scheduled program at sporting events and in auto service waiting rooms, barber shops, bowling alleys, golf clubhouses, gas stations, hardware stores, local cafes, sports bars, grocery stores, pharmacies, etc. If a group program is not possible, make the fact sheet available to members of community groups.